azgar-anw88/azgar-anw88/README.md

 <h1 align="center">Hey everyone! 👋 , this is Shaik Azgar</h1>
 <h3 align="center">A Software Trainee in <a href="https://appnetwise.com/" target="_blank" rel="noopener noreferrer">Appnetwise Company</a></h3>

-- 🌱 I’m currently learning and working on **Python along with AI/ML and Database**
+- 🌱 I’m currently learning/working on **Python along with AI/ML and Database**

 - 💻 Aspiring to become a versatile developer, I'm enthusiastic about contributing to open-source projects and collaborating with like-minded individuals to create impactful software solutions.